decodelabs/glitch/README.md

 #### Renderers
 The resulting dump UI (when using the HTML renderer, the default option) is injected into an iframe at runtime so can be rendered into any HTML page without breaking anything.
 If the page is otherwise empty, the iframe will expand to fill the viewport if possible.

-The dump output is rendered by an instance of <code>DecodeLabs\Glitch\Renderer</code> which can be overridden on the default <code>Context</code> at startup.
-The <code>Html</code> renderer is loaded under http sapi, the <code>Cli</code> renderer is used when under the CLI sapi.
+The dump output is rendered by an instance of `DecodeLabs\Glitch\Renderer` which can be overridden on the default `Context` at startup.
+The `Html` renderer is loaded under http sapi, the `Cli` renderer is used when under the CLI sapi.

-Custom renderers may convert <code>Entities</code> to other output formats depending on where they should be sent, such as Xml or Json for example.
+Custom renderers may convert `Entities` to other output formats depending on where they should be sent, such as Xml or Json for example.
+The Renderer system uses [Nuance](/decodelabs/nuance) to inspect and render the data, please see that project for more information on how to create custom renderers.

 #### Custom colours
 The HTML renderer uses css variables to style individual element colours and can be overridden with custom values.